raspberrypilearning/tree-life-simulator/en/step_7.md

 --- task ---

  Click on the Costumes tab to view the costumes.
-Click back to the Code tab and add a `hide`{:class="block3looks"} block when it reaches the bottom of the screen followed by a `next costume`{:class="block3looks"} block.
+Click back to the Code tab and add a `hide`{:class="block3looks"} block when it reaches the bottom of the screen followed by a `next costume`{:class="block3looks"} block:

 ![image of the Natural Disaster sprite](images/natural-disaster-sprite.png)